amagimedia/avplumber/README.md

   * `true` - ignore exceptions (return 20x) and pretend nothing bad happened
   * `false` (default) - fail the whole operation (e.g. starting a group)

+Some node types are non-blocking, which means that there is no separate thread to run the node, but it processes data in an event-based manner, which is configurable using the following fields:

+* `event_loop` (string, name of instance-shared object) - name of the event loop, if not specified, `default` event loop will be used.
+Each event loop works in a separate thread.
+* `tick_source` (string, name of instance-shared object) - name of the tick source.
+If not specified, node will work in tickless manner, waking up only when necessary (e.g. a node above in graph has put some data into queue).
+On the other hand, if this field is specified, the tick source will wake up the node at regular intervals synchronized to some external clock.
+This reduces latency and jitter.
+Currently useful only in [`OBS avplumber plugin`](library_examples/obs-avplumber-source/README.md) - specify `obs` as a `tick_source` to synchronize a non-blocking nodes to the video mixer's FPS.

+The tick source has its own event loop (or may even bypass it and call the node in its own thread to reduce latency) so you can't specify `event_loop` and `tick_source` at the same time.

 Most nodes have also their specific parameters which are specified on the same level as the fields above.

 ## Node types